selenite140/matter/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 ### Writing the SSBL

+Due to a known issue that will be fixed in a next SDK, SSBL should be build with SDK 2.6.4 (download it from mcuxpresso.nxp.com) or you can use the k32w061dk6_ssbl.bin in this folder.
 The SSBL can ge generated from one of the SDK demo examples.
 The SDK demo example needs to be compiled inside MCUXpresso with the define _PDM_EXT_FLASH_.
 The SSBL demo application can be imported from the _Quickstart panel_: _Import